chloedkkwon/chloedkkwon.github.io/teaching.md

     image:
       src: /assets/img/work/brain.png
       alt: brain
     description: I designed and taught a writing course titled "Biological Foundations of Language" for freshman students new to linguistics.
-The course aimed to provide foundational knowledge about the biological aspects influencing human language use.
+The course aimed to provide foundational knowledge about the biological aspects influencing human language.
 It covered topics such as animal communication, neurolinguistics, and the nature vs. nurture debate.

   - title: Spring 2023 TA for LING 3302 Introduction to Phonetics and Phonology
     image: